Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Introduction

 \section{Introduction}

-It is of fundamental importance to realize that multiple nucleon-nucleon scatterings in heavy ion collisions must happen in parallel, and not sequentially, based on very elementary considerations concerning time scales.
-The appropriate tool to take this into account has been known for a long time: S-matrix theory, following Gribov and Lipatov \cite{Gribov:1967vfb,Gribov:1968jf,GribovLipatov:1972}.
-A key property is the so-called ``AGK theorem'', also referred to as ``AGK cancellations'' \cite{Abramovsky:1973fm}, which allows to make the link between the multiple scattering approach and geometric properties as binary scaling.
+It is of fundamental importance to realize that multiple nucleon-nucleon scatterings in heavy-ion collisions must happen in parallel, and not sequentially, based on very elementary considerations concerning time scales.
+The appropriate tool to take this into account has been known for a long time: an S-matrix approach, referred to as Gribov-Regge (GR) theory \cite{Gribov:1967vfb,Gribov:1968jf,GribovLipatov:1972}.
+A key property is the so-called Abramovskii-Gribov-Kancheli (AGK) theorem, also referred to as ``AGK cancellations'' \cite{Abramovsky:1973fm}, which allows to make the link between the multiple scattering approach and geometric properties such as binary scaling.

-However, for a realistic scenario \textendash{} in particular as a basis for event-by-event Monte Carlo procedures, it is mandatory to include energy-momentum conservation, which is not considered in the approach mentioned above.
-This sounds trivial, but actually implementing it is a highly complex operation, in a scenario where all NN collisions happen in parallel, avoiding any ordering of these collisions which would make no sense.
+However, for a realistic scenario \textendash{} in particular as a basis for event-by-event Monte Carlo procedures \textendash{} it is mandatory to include energy-momentum conservation, which is not considered in the approach mentioned above.
+This sounds trivial, but actually implementing it is a highly complex operation, in a scenario where all $NN$ collisions happen in parallel, avoiding any ordering of these collisions which would make no sense.
 If a projectile nucleon interacts with several target nucleons, there is nothing like a first and subsequent collisions, they are all equal.
 Despite many technical difficulties, an unbiased energy-momentum sharing can be dealt with \cite{Drescher:2000ha}, but unfortunately it destroys the ``AGK cancellations'', and as a consequence, all the nice and simple geometric properties which follow, in particular binary scaling.

 The aim of this paper is to first discuss and finally understand the serious problems which arise (unavoidably) in a scenario with appropriate energy-momentum sharing and at the same time unbiased parallel scattering, which at the end leads to an amazingly simple solution of all problems based on a particular implementation of saturation.